thenativeweb/http-browserify-2/README.md

 For further details on how to use these functions see their documentation.

+### Supported browsers

+The module was successfully tested with the help of [zuul](https://github.com/defunctzombie/zuul) and [Sauce Labs](https://saucelabs.com/) in the following browsers:

+- Chrome 43
+- Firefox 37
+- Safari 8
+- Internet Explorer 10
+- Internet Explorer 11
+- iOS 8.2
+- Android 5.1

 ## Running the build

 This module can be built using [Grunt](http://gruntjs.com/).
 Besides running the tests, this also analyses the code.
 To run Grunt, go to the folder where you have installed http-browserify-2 and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.